MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/budget.md

 ---
-title: Budget Data Object
+title: Budget Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
-ms.service: bing-ads-campaign-management-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Represents a budget that can be shared by any campaigns in an account.
 ---
-# Budget Data Object
+# Budget Data Object - Campaign Management
 Represents a budget that can be shared by any campaigns in an account.

 You can set a single daily budget that can be used by any campaign within the same account.
 This will enable you to efficiently distribute a single daily budget across all campaigns or across a defined group of campaigns within your Bing Ads account.